osrsbox/osrsbox-db/README.md

 pip install osrsbox
 ```

 More information regarding using the `osrsbox` Python package can be found in the [`osrsbox` package README file](osrsbox/README.md).

+## The `osrsbox-db` JSON API

+This project also includes an Internet-accessible JSON API for all items in the item database.
+The JSON API was originally written for the [`osrsbox-tooltips` project](https://github.com/osrsbox/osrsbox-tooltips), but has been used for a variety of other projects.
+The JSON API is useful when you do not want to write a program in Python, but would like to fetch the item database information programmatically.
+A key example being a web application.

+The JSON API is available in the [`docs` folder](docs/) in this repository.
+More information regarding using the `osrsbox-db` JSON API can be found in the [`osrsbox-db` README file](docs/README.md).

+## Project Information

+This section contains additional information about the `osrsbox-db` project.

-## Summary of Project Structure
+### Summary of Project Structure

 - `data`: Collection of useful data files used in the osrsbox-db project.
 - `docs`: The publicly accessible item database available through this repo or by using the JSON API.
 This folder contains the actual item database that is publicly available, or browsable within this repository.
 - `extraction_tools_cache`: An up-to-date OSRS cache dump (compressed) with associated tools used in other parts in this project.
-- `extraction_tools_other`: Collection of Python tools to extract data from a variety of sources including equipable item skill requirements, grand exchange buy limits, and name normalization for more efficient OSRS Wiki lookups.
 - `extraction_tools_wiki`: Collection of Python modules to extract data from the new (non-Wikia) OSRS Wiki site.
 There is also dumped data (category page titles and raw wiki text) for items, quests and monsters that is somewhat-regularly updated.
 - `items_builder`: Collection of Python scripts to build the item database.
 The `builder.py` script is the primary entry point.
     - `update_tools`: Scripts used to update all data files after each weekly game update.